-It is not recommended to remove existing lines from this file, instead add "#" to the start of a line to make the system ignore that line.
-This way no information can be deleted by mistake.
+- Press "i" to enter insert mode, use the arrow keys to move the cursor and hit Enter to insert a new line.
+It is not recommended to remove existing lines from the file.
+Instead, add "#" to the start of a line to make the system ignore that line.
+This way, no information can be deleted by mistake.

-- When you are done press Escape to exit insert mode.
+- When you are done editing the file, hit Escape to exit insert mode.